-SELECTION OF REPRESENTATIVE - place a cross (X) in one box

-(Note that the Best Interests Assessor must confirm below whether the proposed representative is eligible before recommending them )

-The relevant person has capacity to select a representative and wishes to do so.

-Name of person selected:

-The relevant person who lacks capacity to select a representative but has a Lasting Power of Attorney, or Deputy, for Health and Welfare, this decision is within the scope of their authority and they have selected the following person

-Name of person selected:

-Neither the relevant person nor their Donee or Deputy wish to, or have the authority to, select a representative and therefore the Best Interests Assessor will select and recommend a representative.

-RECOMMENDATION OF REPRESENTATIVE - place a cross (X) in one box

-I recommend that the Supervisory Body appoints the representative selected by the relevant person above and confirm that they are eligible and would in my opinion maintain contact with the person, represent and support them in matters relating to or connected with the Standard Authorisation if appointed.
-(Read guidance notes for clarification of eligibility)

-I have selected and recommend that the Supervisory Body appoints the representative identified below.
-In so doing I confirm that:

-- the person this assessment is about (who may have capacity but does not wish to select a representative) and / or their Donee or Deputy does not object to my recommendation; - the proposed representative agrees to act as such, is eligible, and would in my opinion maintain contact with the person, represent and support them in matters relating to or connected with the Standard Authorisation if appointed.
+SELECTION OF REPRESENTATIVE - place a cross (X) in one box (Note that the Best Interests Assessor must of recommending them) confirm below wheth er the proposed representative is eligit ble before The relevant person has capacity to select ct a representative and wishes to do so.
+Name of person selected: The relevant person who lacks capacity to of Attorney, or Deputy, for Health and We authority and they have selected the follows: elfare, this decisio Name of person selected: Neither the relevant person nor their Don- representative and therefore the Best Inte- representative. а RECOMMENDATION OF REPRESE NTATIVE - place e a cross (X) in one box I recommend that the Supervisory Body appoints the representative selected by the relevant person above and confirm that they are eligible and would in my opinion maintain contact with the person, represent and support them in matters relating to or connected with the Standard Authorisation if appointed.
+(Read guidance notes for clarification of eligibility) rson, I have selected and recommend that the Supervisory Body appoints the representative identified below.
+In so doing I confirm that: the person this assessment is about (who may have capacity but does not wish to select a representative) and / or their Donee or Deputy does not object to my recommendation; • the proposed representative agrees to act as such, is eligible, and would in my opinion maintain contact with the person, represent and support them in matters relating to or connected with the Standard Authorisation if appointed.
 (Read guidance notes for clarification of eligibility).

-Please tick this box if this section is being completed because an existing representative's appointment has been terminated before it was due to expire and it is necessary for the Supervisory Body to appoint a replacement

-Full name of recommended representative
+Please tick this box if this section is being completed because an existing representative's appointment has been terminated before it was due to expire and it is necessary for the Supervisory Body to appoint a replacement rvisory Full name of recommended representative Their address Telephone number(s) Relationship to the relevant person Reason for selection If you are not able to name a representative please place a cross in the box and record your reason below PLEASE NOW SIGN AND DATE THIS FORM Signed igned Date Print Name Time

-Their address

-Telephone number(s)

-Relationship to the relevant person

-Reason for selection

-If you are not able to name a represent record your reason below ative please plac ce a cross in the box and

-PLEASE NOW SIGN AND DATE TH IS FORM

-Signed Date

-Print Name Time